Perfect state transfer on gcd-graphs over a finite Frobenius ring: Introduction

 \section{\textbf{Introduction}}

 Let $G$ be an undirected graph with adjacency matrix $A_G$.
-Let $F(t)$ be the \textit{continuous-time} quantum walk associated with $G$; namely $F(t) = \exp(\mathrm{i}A_Gt).$ There is perfect state transfer (PST) in graph $G$ if there are distinct vertices $a$ and $b$ and a positive real number $t$ such that $|F(t)_{ab}| = 1$ (see \cite{godsil2012state} for some fundamental results about PST on graphs, and \cite{arnadottir2022state} for a survey on the state of the art of the problem).
+Let $F(t)$ be the \textit{continuous-time} quantum walk associated with $G$; namely $F(t) = \exp(\mathrm{i}A_Gt).$ There is perfect state transfer (PST) in graph $G$ if there are distinct vertices $a$ and $b$ and a positive real number $t$ such that $|F(t)_{ab}| = 1$.
+In other words, \(G\) is said to exhibit PST if it admits the transfer of a quantum state between two vertices without loss of information under the continuous-time quantum walk.
+The concept of PST was first introduced in \cite{landahn1, landahn}, where the authors investigated the problem of arranging \(N\) interacting qubits in a network that allows the perfect transfer of an arbitrary quantum state over the greatest possible distance.
+Since these pioneering works, the subject has generated extensive literature, particularly within the quantum computing and algebraic combinatorics communities (see \cite{godsil2012state} for some fundamental results about PST on graphs, and \cite{arnadottir2022state} for a survey on the state of the art of the problem).
 We also refer to \cite{BP1, BP2, BP3, pst-gcd-new-2, pst-gcd-new} for some foundational studies on this line of research.
 We note that some researchers define PST on $G$ using another matrix describing the \textit{discrete-time} quantum walk on $G$ (for example, see \cite{bhakta2025state}).
 In this paper, we follow Godsil's definition as stated above.
 It is interesting to note that $F(t)$ also appears quite unexpectedly in the complex-valued Kuramoto model, a standard model in non-linear dynamics that describes the synchronization of phase oscillators (\cite{budzinski2021simple, muller2021algebraic}).
 By \cite[Theorem 5.2]{godsil2012state}, it is known that if a regular graph $G$ has PST, then $G$ must be integral; i.e, all of its eigenvalues must be integers.
 In particular, the class of Cayley graphs that have PST is a subset of the class of integral Cayley graphs.

 Let us briefly recall a special class of integral graphs that have a long history in algebraic graph theory; namely the gcd-graphs introduced by Klotz and Sander in \cite{klotz2007some}.
 Let $n$ be a positive integer and $D$ a subset of proper divisors of $n$.
 The gcd-graph $G_n(D)$ is the graph with the following data. \begin{enumerate} \item The vertices of $G_n(D)$ are elements of the finite ring $\Z/n$. \item Two vertices $a,b$ are adjacent if $\gcd(a-b, n) \in D.$ \end{enumerate} Using the theory of Ramanujan sums, Klotz and Sander explicitly describe the spectrum of $G_n(D)$ (see \cite[Section 4]{klotz2007some}).
 Various works in the literature have utilized this explicit spectral description to study perfect state transfer (PST) on gcd-graphs (see, for example, \cite{bavsic2009perfect, godsil2012state, saxena2007parameters}).